-Chris Nasson is a partner in the firm's Boston office.
+Chris Nasson is a litigation partner and member of the firm’s Investigations, Enforcement, and White Collar practice group.
 His practice focuses on regulatory enforcement, white collar criminal defense, internal investigations, and related business and securities litigation.

-Chris represents corporations and individuals in criminal and civil matters brought by the Department of Justice, Securities and Exchange Commission, Internal Revenue Service, and other federal and state enforcement agencies.
+Chris represents corporations and individuals in criminal and civil matters brought by the Department of Justice, Securities and Exchange Commission, Internal Revenue Service, and other federal, state, and foreign enforcement agencies.
 An experienced trial and appellate attorney, Chris has had considerable success dissuading governmental agencies from pursuing any enforcement or criminal action against his clients.
 He also counsels clients on risk mitigation strategies with respect to anti-corruption, sanctions, cybersecurity, and anti-money laundering issues.

 Before his service with the Department of Justice, Chris was a litigation attorney at a prominent Boston law firm, where he worked on matters involving healthcare fraud, public corruption, and corporate embezzlement, as well as complex commercial litigation and arbitration.

 - Named 2017 “Lawyer of the Year” by Massachusetts Lawyers Weekly